AyasataInfo/SearchScrapbox/README.md

 It was developed to provide quick access to a desired page immediately by eliminating the process of operating the web browser as much as possible.

 ## Applying
+Open FlowLauncher and run the following command
+> pm install SearchScrapbox

 ## How to use
 ### Display pages within the project.